San Francesco di Paola, Naples

 San Francesco di Paola is a prominent church located to the west in Piazza del Plebiscito, the main square of Naples, Italy.
+The construction started in 1816 and ended in 1846.

 In the early 19th century, King Joachim Murat of Naples (Napoleon's brother-in-law) planned the entire square and the large building with the colonnades as a tribute to the emperor.
 When Napoleon was finally dispatched, the Bourbons were restored to the throne of Naples.
-Ferdinand I continued the construction - finished in 1816 - but converted the final product into the church one sees today.
+Ferdinand I continued the construction - finished in 1846 - but converted the final product into the church one sees today.
 He dedicated it to Saint Francis of Paola, who had stayed in a monastery on this site in the 16th century.

 The church is reminiscent of the Pantheon in Rome.
 The façade is fronted by a portico resting on six columns and two Ionic pillars.
 Inside, the church is circular with two side chapels.
 The dome is 53 m high.
 The portico is by Neapolitan architect Leopoldo Laperuta, while the main building is by the Swiss architect Pietro Bianchi.